A Wild and Crazy Guy

+Summary

 The album was released just as his fame grew and the format reflects this.
 The first half of the album was performed in front of a small audience at The Boarding House in San Francisco, California, where his previous album had been recorded.
 The second half of the album was performed at the Red Rocks Amphitheatre.
 The switchover between venues is handled in a segue in the opening minute of the track "A Wild and Crazy Guy" which opened Side Two of the original vinyl long-player – Steve reads a bogus financial disclosure report to the audience at The Boarding House nightclub, and when he gets to calculating concert revenues he reveals his desire to make over $2 million on a single show; the audience reaction quickly changes from the enclosed intimacy of The Boarding House to the far more raucous, open amphitheatre of Red Rocks near Denver.

 Martin reprises his role as Georg, one of the Czech Festrunk Brothers (a role he had popularized with Dan Aykroyd on Saturday Night Live) on two tracks – the second half of "A Wild and Crazy Guy" and "You Naive Americans".